SquadFM/Squad-Field-Manual/README.md

 ## H
-* HAB - Hesco Accommodation Bunker - Spawn point
+* HAB - Hesco Accommodation Bunker - a FOB deployable that is a team-wide spawn point
 * Hang Fire - Hold fire until told to do so
 * Hard contact = I see an enemy and they're shooting at me.
 (Soft contact = I see an enemy but nothing's happened yet.
 No one is shooting.)
-* HAT - Heavy Anti-Tank
+* HAT - Heavy Anti-Tank, the role with the tandem-HEAT rocket for its RPG.
+The most powerful anti-vehicle weapon.
 * HBAR - Heavy Barrel
 * HC - Hardcore
 * HE - High Explosive, refers to ammo types
-* HEAT Round - "High Explosive Anti-Tank Round" - refers specifically to the light anti-tank round that can take on most lightly armored vehicles and damage heavier ones
+* HEAT - "High Explosive Anti-Tank Round" for RPG, for use against vehicles and deployables
 * HEDP - high-explosive, dual-purpose M430 grenade launcher cartridge
 * Helo - Helicopter
+* HESCO - Earth-filled burlap boxes used for military fortifications.
+Used as a temporary to semi-permanent levee or blast wall against small-arms fire and/or explosives.
+It has seen considerable use in Iraq and Afghanistan.
 * HF - Have fun
 * HMG - Heavy Machine Gun .50 Cal
 * Hold Fire - Stop firing